shalikadulaj/Design-and-Implementation-of-a-Processor-Core/README.md

 At the end of the simulation, R0 holds the value according to the equation “R0=R0+(R1*R2)”.
 It proves that the functionality of the system is successful.

-#  Implementation of the mycpu design
+#  4.Implementation of the mycpu design

 ## 4.1.
 Area results